Flexible aggregation of compositional predictors with shared effects for microbiome association analysis: Introduction

 The remainder of the article is organized as follows: In Section \ref{sec:methods}, we provide a description of the proposed model and estimation procedure.
-In Section \ref{sec:simulation}, we benchmark the performance of BRACElet against alternative approaches through simulation studies.
-In Section \ref{sec:case_study}, we demonstrate the applicability of BRACElet through a study that aims to capture the relationship between subgingival microbial community composition and insulin resistance.
-Finally, Section \ref{sec:discussion} includes a discussion and concluding remarks.
+In Section \ref{sec:simulation}, we benchmark the performance of BRACE against alternative approaches through simulation studies.
+In Section \ref{sec:case_study}, we demonstrate the applicability of BRACE through a study that aims to capture the relationship between subgingival microbial community composition and fasting insulin levels.
+Finally, Section \ref{sec:conclusion} includes a discussion and concluding remarks.